Utility classes and functions

 Notes

 For a Polygon with no holes, this function returns the original object.
-For MultiPolygon with no holes, the return value is a unary_union of all the underlying `Polygon`s.
+For MultiPolygon with no holes, the return value is a union_all of all the underlying `Polygon`s.

 If rel_size=1 is specified the result is the same as remove_holes function, except for the additional cost of calculating the areas.